packethost/packet-networking/README.md

 ## Distro Builders

 Currently each distro family has their own distro builder.
-For instance, the [debian builder](packetnetworking/distros/debian) encompasses both Debian and Ubuntu distros.
-For the redhat family of distros, RedHat, CentOS and Scientific Linux are all under the [redhat builder](packetnetworking/distros/redhat).
+For instance, the [Debian builder](packetnetworking/distros/debian) encompasses both Debian and Ubuntu distros.
+For the RedHat family of distros, RedHat, CentOS and Scientific Linux are all under the [RedHat builder](packetnetworking/distros/redhat).

-Each distro has a Distro Builder that defines which os's it supports along with the different Network Builder classes it can implement.
+Each distro has a Distro Builder that defines which OS's it supports along with the different Network Builder classes it can implement.
 Below is a snippet of the `DebianBuilder`